Google Workspace SSO

 - Click the Download Certificate button and save the file on your computer

-- Log in to Google Admin as an administrator and search for Single sign-on and select the Set up single sign-on (SSO) with a third party IdP menu option
+- Leave this window open and switch back to Google Admin as an administrator.
+Now search for Single sign-on and select the Set up single sign-on (SSO) with a third party IdP menu option

-- Click the pencil icon to the right of SSO profile for your organization to edit the settings
+- If this is the first time you have configured third party SSO, you will need to click Add SSO Profile otherwise click the pencil icon to the right of SSO profile for your organization to edit the settings

 - Tick Set up SSO with third-party identity provider